 “Philosophy asks just two questions.
 What can we know?
 And what should we do about it?”

-American philosopher Wilfred Sellars was apparently (but not really) leaning more towards the first of those questions when he wrote the definition philosophers themselves like best.
-Sellars described philosophy as the attempt to understand how things (in the very broadest sense of that term) hang together (in the very broadest sense of that term).
+American philosopher Wilfred Sellars was apparently (but not really) leaning more towards the first of those questions when he came up with the definition of "philosophy" that philosophers themselves like best: the attempt to understand how things (in the very broadest sense of that term) hang together (in the very broadest sense of that term).

 Think of ALL the activities in which we try to build a coherent picture of the world and our place in it.
-Telling stories, studying history, doing mathematics, looking through telescopes, consulting horoscopes and priests and doctors and scientists and chicken entrails, arguing about whether ghosts could have caused that noise in the attic, photographing crime scenes, trying to remember exactly what happened last Tuesday evening, consulting Wikipedia, going to the psychiatrist or the Tarot reader, praying, defending an economic policy, tapping something to see what kind of noise it makes, whatever.
+Telling stories, studying history, doing mathematics, looking through telescopes, consulting horoscopes and priests and doctors and scientists and chicken entrails, arguing about whether ghosts could have caused that noise in the attic, photographing crime scenes, trying to remember exactly what happened last Tuesday evening, consulting Wikipedia, going to the psychiatrist or the Tarot reader, praying, deciding to volunteer for a cause, defending an economic policy, tapping something to see what kind of noise it makes ... whatever.
 How do all these activities fit together?
 What unified picture of the world we’re swimming in do they create—if any?
 How do we deal with it when they seem to contradict one another?